delphidabbler/article-demos/article-22/README.md

 Once the program has been tested, examine the code in the various units.

 The code has been tested on Windows 11 with Delphi XE and Delphi 11.0 Alexandria.
+When compiled with Delphi 11.0, both 32 bit and 64 bit targets have been tested to compile and run correctly.

+> It is probable, but not guaranteed, that the code will work with compilers back to Delphi 7, but this has not been tested using the latest version.

 ## Bug Reports

 If you find a bug in the demo code, please report it.
 See the [main read-me file](https://github.com/delphidabbler/article-demos/blob/master/README.md#bug-reports) for information on how to do so.

+> **Note:** Any bug that relates to compilation with a compiler earlier than Delphi XE will not be fixed, unless you can provide such a fix.